-Prospective transfer applicants should take advantage of the detailed information and resources available on Texas Admissions - Transfer (http:// admissions.utexas.edu/apply/transfer-admission).
+Prospective transfer applicants should take advantage of the detailed information and resources available on Texas Admissions - Transfer.

 Eligibility to Apply

 In most circumstances to be eligible for transfer admission consideration, an applicant must:

 - 1. Have graduated from high school or earned a GED - 2.
 Have enrolled in an institution of higher education following high school graduation or receipt of the GED - 3.
 Have earned twenty-four semester hours of transferable coursework at another college of university